niclaz/Richards-Rich-Playlist/README.md

 - Used the vdrmota/twitter-scraper hat/tip to @vdrmota
 -- his repo of the tool: https://github.com/vdrmota/actor-twitter-scraper

-- Ran the tool (actor) within apify
+- Ran the tool (aka Actor) within apify
--- output ...
-CURRENTLY RUNNING TOOL
+-- 1st run: output was 50 data points of which many are text comments or t.co shortened links -- 2nd run: different parameters for script, produced same results as 1st run -- 3rd run: more strict parameters set....
+RUNNING NOW